Open-Encrypt/open-encrypt-web/README.md

 # open-encrypt

-Full-stack encrypted messaging application using lattice-based methods in Python + PHP + SQL.
+Full-stack encrypted messaging application using lattice-based methods in Rust + PHP + SQL.

+## Disclaimer

-**NOTE**: This is a demo for educational purposes only.
+This is a demo for educational purposes only.
 It is not meant for real-world use.

+## Encryption methods

-**ENCRYPTION METHODS**: ring-LWE, module-LWE
+ring-LWE, module-LWE

-**RESOURCES**:
+## Resources

 - ring-LWE in Python: https://blog.openmined.org/build-an-homomorphic-encryption-scheme-from-scratch-with-python/
 - ring-LWE math: https://math.colorado.edu/~kstange/teaching-resources/crypto/RingLWE-notes.pdf